glubsy/clipfdb/README.md

 # Dependencies

-These should be installed automatically with `pip install -r -requirements.txt`:
+These can be installed automatically with `pip install -r -requirements.txt`:

-* The firebird python driver [fdb](https://pypi.org/project/fdb/) or [fdb_embedded](https://github.com/andrewleech/fdb_embedded).
-Install with either `pip install fdb` for the former or `git clone https://github.com/andrewleech/fdb_embedded.git` for the latter.
+* The firebird python driver [fdb](https://pypi.org/project/fdb/) or [fdb_embedded](https://github.com/andrewleech/fdb_embedded) (but that one seems deprecated).
+Install with either `pip install fdb` for the former or `git clone https://github.com/andrewleech/fdb_embedded.git` for the latter (or clone this repo with `--recurse` to download that as a submodule).

 * [notify2](https://pypi.python.org/pypi/notify2) (optional) or notify-send and a notifcation daemon (ie. dunst): `pip install notify2`.
 Warning: requires dbus python bindings, `pacman -S python-dbus` in Arch Linux.